python/devguide/triaging.rst

 Contributors with the Developer role on the `issue tracker`_ can triage issues directly without any assistance.

-Additionally, this section provides an overview of the bug triager role.
+Additionally, this section provides an overview of the Python triage team.

 Python triage team
 -----------------------------

-The Python triage team is a role dedicated towards improving workflow efficiency and lessening the workload of the core developers.
+The Python triage team is a group dedicated towards improving workflow efficiency and lessening the workload of the core developers.
 The expectations of this role expand upon the "Developer" role on the `issue tracker`_.
 The responsibilities listed below are primarily centered around the Python GitHub repositories.
 This extends beyond CPython, to the other repos such as devguide and core-workflow.

 * PR/issue management
     - Renaming PRs